 The CLS Program is part of a U.S. government effort to dramatically expand the number of Americans studying and mastering critical foreign languages.
 It provides fully funded, group-based intensive language instruction and structured cultural enrichment experiences.
 Program participants are expected to continue their language study beyond the scholarship and apply their critical language skills in their future professional careers.
 Participants are among the more than 55,000 academic and professional exchange program participants supported annually by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 Part of the bureau’s mission is to increase diversity among international educational exchange program participants and promote mutual understanding and respect between the people of the United States and the people of other countries.

 UNC-Chapel Hill students may visit the Center for Global Initiatives website for more information about the award and support available to applicants.
+The deadline to apply is Nov.
+19.

 2019 Critical Language Scholarship Recipients